Discover some of the best beaches in the UK

 You don't need to jet off abroad for a fantastic beach break!

 Locally we have some of the finest award winning beaches right the UK has to offer, meaning your next beach holiday doesn’t need to cost the earth.
 It’s time to feel that soft sand underfoot and enjoy the clear blue sea gently lapping over your feet!

 Make the most of the stunning local Hampshire and Dorset beaches, and explore all the best scenery the South Coast has to offer from Shorefield Holiday parks.
 From the stretching Bournemouth beaches to Lulworth Cove, make your holiday one to remember.

 The diversity of the coastline surrounding our Dorset and Hampshire holiday parks means there are plenty of beach destinations with their own unique charm and character to explore, from miles of sweeping golden sand to secluded private coves and everything in between.

 But which should you visit?
 Whether you prefer not to have sand in your sandwiches or can't call it a beach day until you've made the world's largest sand sculpture, we know there's no 'one size fits all' when it comes to favourite beach types.
 It's why we'll show you whether you can expect sand between your toes or perfect pebbles when you arrive at each of the beaches we visited.

 Bournemouth, Boscombe & Southbourne Beaches, Dorset

-Each of the Bournemouth beaches has its own charm and character.
-Bournemouth beaches, collectively hold no less than 4 Blue flag awards for Alum Chine, Durley Chine, Fishermans Walk and Southbourne beaches.
-Bournemouth also holds the Quality Coast Award for the area around Bournemouth Pier.
-The surrounding shops, restaurants, pier and Oceanarium means there is plenty to do.
-It does become very busy during the Summer months so worth getting there early.
+Each of the Bournemouth beaches has its own charm and collectively hold 4 Blue Flag awards (for Alum Chine, Durley Chine, Fisherman's Walk and Southbourne beaches) as well as the Quality Coast Award around Bournemouth Pier.
+The surrounding shops, restaurants, pier and Oceanarium make for a fantastic day out, so it's worth getting there early in summer.

 Milford on Sea, Hampshire